 Sanctus (2003) – SATB a capella.
 Text from the Roman mass.
 Exuberant anthem for any season, with abundant contrapuntal textures.
-Soon to be published by Lorenz/Sacred Music Press.
 Duration 3:30.
-First page here.
+Published by Lorenz/Sacred Music Press.
+Perusal score here.

 Hymn for a New Land (2001) – Unison children’s voices, SATB, with organ or piano, text from Psalm 118.
 Written for a Revels production, the piece gives voice to hopeful Irish, Italian and Jewish immigrants as their ship enters New York Harbor and they first catch sight of the Statue of Liberty.
 Published by Thorpe.
 Optional expanded orchestration includes violin or recorder, accordion, double bass, brass quintet and timpani (but the piece works very nicely with organ or piano).
 Duration 2:30.
 Complete audio (from Revels recording Strike the Harp: An Irish Christmas Revels) here.
 Order from Theodore Presser.

 Wedding Song (2001) – SATB a capella, from Edmund Spenser’s “Epithalamion.”
 Written for dear friends’ nuptials.
 Mixed meter used liberally to honor the rhythms of Spenser’s poetry.
 Duration 1:30.
 Page 1 here.